List of 24 Gemstones with Names, Colors, & Pictures

 Pearls

 Throughout history, humanity has appreciated and worshipped pearls.
 Persian folklore called them "the tears of the gods."
-Ancient Chinese tale declares that the moon holds the power to produce pearls, instilling them with its celestial glow and mystery.
-Pearls are also considered as the birthstones of June.
+An ancient Chinese tale declares that the moon holds the power to produce pearls, instilling them with its celestial glow and mystery.
+Pearls are also considered the birthstones of June.

-Because they are the only gems developed within a living creature, pearls are exceptional.
+Pearls are exceptional because they are the only gems developed within a living creature.
 Because all-natural pearls are rare and unusual in recovering from the sea's depths, man developed the strategy of culturing salt and freshwater pearls from mollusks meticulously seeded with toxic irritants like those created by nature.

 Cultured pearls are available in several gorgeous colors, from light cream to white to rose, lilac, green, gold, gray, and black.
 There are four main types of cultured pearls: Akoya, South Sea, Tahitian, and Freshwater, each with distinct qualities.